samaita/blog/content/posts/why-not-just-use-google-maps.md

 part = 3
 +++

-One question keeps coming up while I build Address Quality:
+One question keeps coming up while I build [Address Quality](https://samaita.com/projects/address-quality/):

 Why not just use Google Maps?

 It is a fair question.

-If I have a messy address, Google can often turn it into a structured place.
-It also knows things my administrative data does not know.
-Roads.
-Buildings.
-Businesses.
-Landmarks.
-The things people actually type when they write addresses.
+If I have a messy address, Google can often turn it into a structured result.
+It also knows roads, buildings, businesses, and landmarks that my administrative data does not.

 Take this place name: